It's like having a pharmacist for a best friend

 Pregnancy: This medication may cause harm to an unborn fetus and should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
 Women of childbearing age who are taking dabrafenib should use an effective method of birth control such as condoms during treatment and for 4 weeks after stopping the medication.
 Dabrafenib is likely to decrease the effectiveness of birth control pills, which should not be used as the only form of birth control.

 Breast-feeding: It is not known if dabrafenib passes into breast milk.
-Because there is a high likelihood of causing harm to a nursing infant if this medication does pass into breast milk, it is advisable that either breast-feeding be stopped or the medication not used.
+Because there is a high likelihood of causing harm to a nursing infant if this medication does pass into breast milk, you should either stop either breast-feeding or not use this medication.
 Talk to your doctor about the risks and benefits of breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.